apache/openwhisk-deploy-kube/docs/k8s-minikube.md

 You will be using a NodePort ingress to access OpenWhisk.
-Assuming `minikube ip` returns `192.168.99.100` and port 31001 is available to be used on your host machine,  you can add the following stanzas of to your mycluster.yaml:
+Assuming `minikube ip` returns `192.168.99.100` and port 31001 is available to be used on your host machine, a mycluster.yaml for a standard deployment of OpenWhisk would be:
 ```yaml
 whisk:
   ingress: